| Title: | Functionality for Characterizing Peaks in Mass Spectrometry in a Scan-Centric Manner |

 SCZip$add_peak_list(peak_list_data)

-the peak list data
+peak_list_datathe peak list data

 clone()